sreynich-nang/frontend-PDF-extraction/README.md

   - Add/delete rows
   - Edit headers and cell values
   - Download CSV files
-- **Transform2Tidy**: Transform CSV data to tidy format with a single click
+  - Transform CSV data to tidy format with a single click on Transfrom2Tidy
 - **Version Management**: Save edited versions of both markdown and CSV files

 ## Backend API Configuration

 The application is configured to connect to your FastAPI backend at:

 ```
 http://192.168.10.188:8000/api
 ```